 Below you’ll find some of the most asked questions about this Las Vegas aquarium.

-When’s The Best Time To Go?
+When Is The Best Time To Go?

 Can You Feed The Animals?

-Unfortunately, feeding the animals is not included with a Timed-Entry or Anytime ticket.
+Unfortunately, feeding the animals is not included with a Timed Entry or Anytime ticket.
 But Shark Reef does offer Animal Encounter tickets.
 You can choose from a stingray, sea turtle, or shark feed with these.

-- Stingray Feed: 9:15 am daily, $45 for kids (ages 5-12), $65 for adults
+- Stingray Feed: 9:15 am daily (except Wed), $45 for kids (ages 5-12), $65 for adults

 - Sea Turtle Feed: 1:45 pm (Mon-Sat), $99 per person (ages 13 and up)